 The milk and cream from grass-fed cows is extraordinarily rich in conjugated linoleic acid, a healthy fat with anticarcinogenic properties.
 It is also richer in fat-soluble vitamins like A, E and K2 than the milk of confined cows.
 Further, it offers a favorable ratio of omega-3 fatty acids to omega-6 fatty acids.
 It's nutrient-dense.

-Similarly, bacon from pigs raised outdoors on fresh pasture and beneath the sun, is also richer in nourishment than the meat and fat of pigs raised in confinement (I go into this at length in my book: The Nourished Kitchen).
-Pasture-raised pork is particularly rich in vitamin D, which supports the immune system as well as fertility, and monounsaturated fats – the same “heart-healthy” fat found in olive oil and avocado.
+Similarly, bacon from pigs raised outdoors on fresh pasture and beneath the sun, is also richer in nourishment than the meat and fat of pigs raised in confinement.
+Pasture-raised pork is particularly rich in vitamin D, which supports the immune system as well as fertility, and monounsaturated fats - the same "heart-healthy" fat found in olive oil and avocado.

 In essence, by choosing grass-fed and pasture-raised meat and dairy products, foods we already eat and enjoy will provide us with a richer source of nourishment, particularly good fats and vitamins.

 So, I've paired cheddar and cream and bacon together with caramelized shallots and sherry for one of my favorite dishes: Potted Cheddar with Bacon and Shallots.
 It's extraordinary, filling and rich - something you make to share.
 And, when made with good-quality ingredients from pasture-raised animals, it likewise offers not only rich flavor, but also a plethora of wholesome fats and fat-soluble vitamins.